Skip to content Skip to navigation menu

 How do I lay solid wood flooring on floorboards?

 It’s possible to lay solid wood flooring directly onto existing floorboards if they are clean, dry and level.
 If you’re fixing solid wood flooring to existing timber, then nailing – using secret nails - is your best option.
-You need to nail the new boards at 90o angles to the original boards for the most stable fit.
+You need to nail the new boards at 90 degree angles to the original boards for the most stable fit.

 If your current floorboards aren’t level you will need to lay down a half inch plywood subfloor.
 It is not advisable to lay solid wood flooring directly onto chipboard, which isn’t robust or damp-proof enough.